Woife5/angry-bot/README.md

 ### Custom Reactions and replys
 Every user can request a cutom angry reaction or reply.
 These custom reactions are stored in `custom-reactions.json`.
 This file can be reloaded dynamically while the bot is running without interruption.

+### Angry Emojis
+If any user send a normal angry emoji (😠😡🤬) in any channel, the bot will remove the message and state that these things are cencored.

 ### Roman
 Every time Roman Divotkey is mentioned the bot sends a reply to the message.